 This part of the brain helps a person drive, throw a ball, or walk across the room.
-The cerebellum also assists people with eye movement and vision.

 Problems with the cerebellum are rare and mostly involve movement and coordination difficulties.

 This article explains the anatomy, functions, and possible disorders of the cerebellum.
 It will also offer tips on preserving brain health.